 While we acknowledge it is difficult to define and measure cultural diversity in an ever more globalized and mobilized world we live in, we strongly agree with the Draft Report that geographic diversity it is not a proxy for cultural diversity.

+There appears to be an inconsistency within the ICANN Bylaws.
+On the one hand, the Bylaws specifically refer to functional, geographic and cultural diversity as a core value; yet the definition of “Diversity Calculation” only refers to ICANN Geographic Region.

-We also agree that geographic diversity (either based on citizenship or the concept of "domicile") is a flawed criterion.
+The Draft Report indeed points out, geographic diversity (either based on citizenship or the concept of "domicile") is a flawed criterion.
 A good example was given in the Draft Report, “people can state their place of residence regardless of their ethnicity or actual affinity (for example, an Australian national living in Nigeria could choose to be recorded as a member from Africa).”
 Conversely, people can state their place of birth (citizenship) regardless of where they have lived most of the lives.
-We also note the Geographic Regions Review Working Group indeed questioned whether ICANN’s current geographical regions are “consistent with the international norms of today”.
+We also note ICANN’s current geographical regions are inconsistent with the international norms.

-Nevertheless, the current practice within ICANN and the GNSO seems to treat geographic diversity as a proxy for cultural diversity.
-Such practice seems to have persisted, at the expense of cultural diversity goal.”
-According to the Draft Report, as at July 2013, people from Asia made up 48% of total Internet users but only 4% of GNSO Council positions came from Asia. .
+Nevertheless, the current practice within ICANN and the GNSO seems to treat geographic diversity as a proxy for cultural diversity (possibly because of the inconsistency in the ICANN Bylaws highlighted above).
+Such practice seems to have an unintended consequence of perpetuating the status quo.
+According to the Draft Report, as at July 2013, people from Asia made up 48% of total Internet users but only 4% of GNSO Council positions came from Asia.
+Regrettably, the ICANN Geographic Regions Review Working Group has not proposed any change to regional designation nor engaged in real discussion of the global strategic challenges facing ICANN in a world where Internet activity is shifting dramatically away from the hubs of the late 1990s when ICANN was created.

 The Draft Report specifically refers to the warning by the ICC report commissioned by the ATRT 2 that the GNSO risks global legitimacy when it does not include viewpoints from Africa, Asia/Pacific and the Latin American/Caribbean/South American regions.
-We wholeheartedly agree with the ICC’s warning and submit that as a community, we need to tackle the issue head on, as the status quo seems no longer appropriate.
+We wholeheartedly agree with the ICC’s warning and submit that as a community, we need to tackle the issue head on, as the status quo is no longer appropriate.

 Cultural diversity goal should begin with awareness of diversity

 Lack of diversity in participation and presentation has been recognized by multiple ICANN working groups, reviews and reports over the years, but no real progress has been made to date.
+Rather than strengthening outreach and engagement, limited volunteer pool or lack of experience or expertise is often cited to justify or defend the status quo.

-The composition of the GNSO Review Working Party serves as a reminder of the status quo.
-According to members’ statements of interests (SOIs), 90% are from North America or Europe but no representation from the Asia/Australia/Pacific region or any Asian cultures:
+The composition of the GNSO Review Working Party suggests the total absence of Asia has little to do with competence but more to do with a lack of awareness of or commitment to diversity:

 North America 12